Are you devoted to God’s Word? And what does it even mean? Scripture tells us.

 3 Characteristics of Devotion to God’s Word

 1. Study – The Hebrew word translated as “study” or “seek” means to “tread a place frequently, with care, consult, inquire of.”
 Our study of the Bible should not be haphazard or casual.
 Every believer should take have a plan that gets us deep into the truths of God’s Word on a regular basis.
+(See “4 R Bible Study Method for Every Day Use” for help on how to study the Bible.)

 2. Obey – Ezra didn’t merely devote himself to the study of God’s Word, he was also committed to observing what he learned.
 Our study is not simply to know more about the Bible.
 Our goal should be application, obedience, and transformation.
+(A true disciple of Jesus will obey Him.
+For more on obedience see “Can I be a Christian without Being a Disciple?”
+For more on how to apply God’s Word see “4 Ways You Can Apply Scripture to Your Life.“)

 3. Teach – The Hebrew word translated as “teaching” in the NIV includes not only the idea of educating (teaching information) but also training & application.
 As growing believers we should teach, mentor, and disciple other believers.
+This includes not just formal teaching positions, but all the ways in which we share about God’s Word and encourage others to follow it.

 Want to be devoted to God’s Word?
 Which one of these 3 characteristics do you struggle with most and why?